mlars84/react-book-app/README.md

 ### Reducer

 - A function that returns a piece of the application state.
 Since our application can have many pieces of state, we can have many reducers.
 You can have as many reducers as pieces of state.
 At the end of the day, reducer should just return an array of objects
+- Application state is formed by reducers.
+For each key in `combineReducers`, we assign one reducer
+- Reducers are in charge of changing state overtime with `Actions`.
+Whenever an action is dispatched, it flows through all the different reducers in our application, reducers have option to return a different piece of state than usual

 ### Containers